Table of Contents

 4.4 Locations and Platforms

-The College may apply the Code to off-campus behavior, including online conduct, when the off-campus conduct adversely affects the College community and/or the pursuit of its objectives (regardless of location).
+The College may also apply this Code to off-campus conduct, including online conduct, when such conduct adversely affects the College community or materially interferes with the College's educational mission, operations, or the pursuit of its objectives.

 4.5 Concurrent Processes